craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 Experts and Masters of the craft of Alchemy are likely working with ingredients and products not on upcoming listings – items so rare that they cannot be mentioned, or secret procedures producing higher quality items.

 # How do I start?

-Very little learned magic can be enough to start an alchemist on their journey.
-Mending, Presdedigation, and like cantrips are very useful tools in any alchemist's tool-belt.
+You will need tools to set up your lab.
+Most alchemists have their own recipes, containers, processes and the like.
+No magic is necessary to begin alchemy, but it certainly can make the processes much easier or otherwise replace some steps of a recipe.

+## Philosopher's Stone
-Alchemy begins at the Philosopher's stone.
+Alchemy almost always begins at the Philosopher's stone.
 A Philosipher's Stone or some of its baser products are a requirement in higher level alchemy.

-Creating such a stone requires a spark of life, a powder of wisdom, and time.
-Such vague ingredients have led many alchemists to form their own recipes for creating such a work.
+Creating such a stone requires "a spark of life", "a powder of wisdom", and time.
+The vaguer ingredients have led many alchemists to form their own recipes for creating such a work.

-Once an alchemist has their stone, they can create Red Water, and Yellow Powder, two forms of material that inherit portions of the abilities of the Philosophers Stone.
-Recipes for creating Philosopher's Stones that bear these ingredients form new Stones much quicker than those without.
+Expert Alchemists can create Red Water, and Journeymen can craft Yellow Powder.
+These two materials are the two forms of Philosopher's Stone.
+Recipes for creating Philosopher's Stones that bear these ingredients form new Stones much quicker than those without, leading to theoretically exponentially increasing production.

 # Common Knowledge Ingredients
 General Categories list specific categories list rare ingredients in those categories.
+Rarer ingredients are more potent.

+Mechanically, this should simply look like better rolls = better success.

 ## Flora
 #### Flowers